 The City of Norwood Payneham & St Peters has a strong commitment to the protection and enhancement of its heritage.

-There are a number of ways the City’s heritage can be protected, most notably through the individual listing of such places as state and local heritage places.
-The City has also designated historic precincts as historic (conservation) zones.
+There are a number of ways our City’s heritage can be protected, most notably through the individual listing of such places as state and local heritage places.

 Heritage places and listings

 State heritage places are established through the Heritage Places Act 1993 and are listed in the South Australian Heritage Register.
 Reports relating to state heritage places are available for public inspection by contacting the State Heritage Register

 State heritage places are also identified in the SA Property and Planning Atlas (SAPPA)